Sal-ah-cmd/data-structures-portfolio/projects/project1.md

 ### Limitations

 The data are at the county level, so they do not show differences between individual households.
-Other factors may also affect broadband subscription rates.
-The analysis shows an association between income and broadband subscription rates but does not show causation.
+Other factors, such as location, education, broadband availability, and service costs, may also affect broadband subscription rates.
 ---

-### Summery
+### Summary
+The results show that counties with higher median household incomes generally have higher broadband subscription rates.
+This answers the research question by showing that median household income is positively associated with broadband subscription rates across North Carolina counties.

 ### Key Academic References
 Agarwal, A., Canfield, C., & Khan, M. N. (2024).
 Analysis of rural broadband adoption dynamics: A theory-driven agent-based model. *PLOS ONE, 19*(6), e0302146. https://doi.org/10.1371/journal.pone.0302146